Devadamdar69/vnue_hackthon/README.md

 # vnue_hackthon

-contain all file of vnue_hackthon
+contain all file of vnue_hackthon for event detection